Guinea pig or hamster? They look similar, but they’re very different pets.

 Both hamsters and guinea pigs belong to the order Rodentia.

-In other words, both hamsters and guinea pigs are rodents, but are not closely related and don’t share the same family.
+In other words, both hamsters and guinea pigs are rodents, but they aren’t closely related and don’t share the same family.

 Guinea pigs belong to the Caviidae family and hamsters are members of the Cricetidae family.

-Besides, while guinea pigs originate from South America, the first hamsters were seen in Syria.
+Guinea pigs originate from South America, while the first hamsters were seen in Syria.

 Size